6 Ways Military Travel Discounts Thank Vets for Their Service

 The “happiest place on earth” offers veterans and military service members some sweet deals.

-That’s a savings of about $120 for either ticket normally priced at over $300, and you can visit Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom all in one trip!
+That’s a savings of about $60 for either ticket normally priced at nearly $400, and allows entry to Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom all in one trip.

 All active or retired members of the military and their spouses are eligible for this deep discount.
 Military personnel can purchase up to six discounted tickets to share with family and friends.